Project Reports

 requirements

-By now, you will have formed groups and have come up with an idea for the project.
-Describe that idea with particular attention to what's involved in the embedded software, .
+By now, you will have formed groups and have chosen a topic for your project.
+Describe it with particular attention to what's involved in the embedded software.
 Pay attention to what features can be added or dropped as time and space concerns arise.

 Hand in about 3 pages plus figures and whatever documentation you want to add in an appendix.